 For example: Team Seiklushunt/ERC21

 If you need to negotiate an alternative payment method, please specify it in the notes or write to email@example.com.
 Any expenses related to the settlement of the entry fee should be met by the payer.
-In case any commissions or other charges are withdrawn from the amount to be paid, they should be compensated to the organiser by the participant.
+In case any commissions or other charges are withdrawn from the amount to be paid, they should be compensated to the organizer by the participant.

 The entry fee covers the following services: